pwagener/node-lambdabox/README.md

 1. Create a `lambdabox.json` configuration file in your project's root directory
 2. Deploy you Lambdabox to S3 with the included CLI or by modifying your build process
-3. Attach your Lambda box via your Lambda's entry module
+3. Attach your Lambdabox via your Lambda's entry module

 ## Seriously?

 Yeah, seriously.
 A Lambda [is guaranteed 512 MB of storage](http://docs.aws.amazon.com/lambda/latest/dg/limits.html) in `/tmp` that it can use however it sees fit.
 Copying files from S3 into the running instance takes a few hundred milliseconds.
-For certain types of Lambdas workloads, this is a small price to pay to get around the 50 MB deployment limit.
+For certain types of workloads, this is a small price to pay to get around the 50 MB deployment limit.

 Even better news:  Amazon [tells us the Lambda container